shirosaidev/stockbot/README.md

 ## How to use

-Edit config.py and adjust as needed
+Edit config.py and adjust settings as needed.

+Run stockbot:

 ```sh
 python3 stockbot.py -t <tradealgo> -b <buytime>
 ```

+Stockbot runs in an infinite loop and does daily trading.
+To stop it, press ctrl+c.
+Stocks will manually have to be sold on Alpaca web site since stockbot does not keep track of stocks when you exit it.

 Trade algo can be set to: